rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 > _In fact, it's better if you don't speak at all, Peregrin Took._

 `Alternative` makes it easy to write code,  it does not make it easy to maintain it.
-It is a trade-off we need to accept.
-Do we?

 ## Missing Instances

 It would be ideal if all typeclasses, in the _base_ package, that have something to do with failures (e.g. `Alternative`, `MonadFail`) came with at least one instance allowing to recover the error information.
-This is not the case for `MonadFail` (especially when combined with `MonadPlus`: [_add_blank_target Monoid Overuse - MonadFail](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#monadfail-and-maybe)).
+This is not the case with `MonadFail` (especially when combined with `MonadPlus`: [_add_blank_target Monoid Overuse - MonadFail](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#monadfail-and-maybe)).
-And, as we have seen in previous section, this is not the case for `Alternative`.
+And, as we have seen in the previous section, this is not the case with `Alternative`.

 Can we come up with `Alternative` instances that do a decent job of maintaining error information?
 It seems, the answer is yes.